 The District of Columbia also offers one Medicaid-based assistance waiver program, which provides home and community based services outside of nursing homes.
 Unlike the state Medicaid program, this waiver is not an entitlement program.
 This means that there are a limited number of participant slots for waiver services.
 Once the slots have been filled, there will be a waitlist to be enrolled in the waiver.

-The District of Columbia requires that in order to qualify for Medicaid as a disabled or elderly person, one must be a resident and is at least 65 years of age or disabled.
+The District of Columbia requires that in order to qualify for Medicaid as a disabled or elderly person, one must be a resident and a minimum of 65 years of age or disabled.
 There is also an income and asset limit, which varies based on if one is applying for the state plan or the waiver.
-As of 2019, the monthly income cap for long-term care via the Medicaid waiver is set at $2,313 for single applicants.
-For the state plan, a single senior cannot have income over $1,040.83 / month.
-For both the waiver program and the state plan, candidates cannot have countable resources (which exclude the value of one's home, up to an equity value of $878,000, and a single vehicle) in excess of $4,000.
+As of 2021, the monthly income cap for long-term care via the Medicaid waiver is set at $2,382 for single applicants.
+For the state plan, a single senior cannot have income over $1,073 / month.
+For both the waiver program and the state plan, candidates cannot have countable resources (which exclude the value of one's home, up to an equity interest of $906,000, and a single vehicle) in excess of $4,000.
 Other exempt assets include household furnishings, personal items, and burial plots.

 Married applicants are subject to a different set of rules, which are dependent on whether both spouses are seeking Medicaid assistance.
 If one is over the income and / or asset limit(s) or is married, it is highly advisable that one seeks the assistance of a professional Medicaid planner.
 Learn more here.

-In the District of Columbia, there is a non-Medicaid program that provides financial aid (grants and loans) to elderly and disabled individuals in order to make home modifications and repairs.
+In the District of Columbia, there is a non-Medicaid program, the Single Family Residential Rehabilitation Program (SFRRP), that provides financial aid (grants and loans) to elderly and disabled individuals in order to make home modifications and repairs.
 This is intended to enable disabled and elderly residents of D.C. to continue to live independently in their homes in a safe environment, and to avoid having to move to more expensive nursing homes.
 Via this program, there is an additional benefit for seniors where $10,000 of a loan does not need to be repaid.
-To learn more details about this program and the eligibility requirements, click on the program name below.

-Additionally, in the District there is a unique program that provides support for unpaid caregivers.
+Additionally, in the District there is a unique program, the District of Columbia Caregivers’ Institute (DCCI), that provides support for unpaid caregivers.
 Benefits include caregiver flex accounts, educational programs, telephone support, counseling, and in-home assessments.
-Click below on the program name to learn more.

-Please note, the District of Columbia’s Universal Paid Leave Act is set to be in effect in July of 2020.
-This program will provide up to six weeks paid time off from employment to care for a seriously ill family member, such as an aging parent.
-For more details about the Universal Paid Leave Act, click the program name below.
+The District of Columbia’s Universal Paid Leave Act is a new program that began in July of 2020.
+This program provides up to six weeks paid time off from employment to care for a seriously ill family member, such as an aging parent.

 Complementing these ‘state-specific’ options are also many federal and local programs.
 The Resource Locator Tool will help you to find these other programs and choose the most suitable one for your needs and circumstances.
 Make sure to take advantage of this tool to find programs in and out of the District of Columbia that may be used to maximize financial assistance for senior care costs.

-Granted the unique status of the District of Columbia and its surrounding areas, it is almost as if the varying range of costs for different services is within one city, rather than a state.
-Either way, it would behoove individuals and families to contact as many service providers as possible in order to find the most affordable care.
+to contact as many service providers as possible.
 To assist families with this task, our organization has a service, free of charge, which serves as a matchmaker.
 Basically, special care needs and providers in one’s area who matches one’s needs by price range are located.
 Click here for assistance in finding the best, most affordable care possible.